zhouyangstrath/CABLEX_API/source/index.rst

    :Date: |today|
    :Author: Yang Zhou

-CABLEX is an automation tool developed by the contractor at TFMC & University of Strathclyde.
+CABLEX is an automated FOWT mooring line and power cable optimisation tool developed by the contractor at TFMC & University of Strathclyde.
 It is specifically designed to design and optimise power cable configurations in FOWT projects.
 Seamlessly integrating with TFMC established methodology, this software encompasses thousands of power cable base configurations and includes design load cases in its routine.
 Noteworthy for its user-friendly interface, CABLEX offers advanced static/dynamic analysis features and flexible criteria ranges, making it a convenient tool for preliminary and detailed design checks.
 It stands out as a pioneering solution in the renewable energy sector.
 Figure 1 illustrates the workflows for the tool, which is initiated from Client/TFMC inputs and returns with an optimized configuration.